Previous Light:

 Places to Visit Nearby:

 Lake Cobbosseecontee lies just south of Augusta, Maine, and is the largest lake in central Maine.
-Ladies Delight Lighthouse is about a mile in the lake and is best viewed by boat.
-The Cobbosseecontee Lake Association, which maintains the lighthouse, are directly involved with preserving the lake, and may provide cruises out to the lighthouse by special appointment only, as they are a voluteer organization.
+Ladies Delight Lighthouse is about a mile inside the lake and is best viewed by boat.
+The Cobbosseecontee Lake Association, which maintains the lighthouse, are also directly involved with preserving the lake.

-They sponsor many events that help to educate and raise funds for preservation efforts not only for the lighthouse but for the lake itself.
-Membership is very reasonable and you don't have to be a resident either! image Ladies Delight lighthouse tower
+They sponsor many events that help to educate and raise funds for preservation efforts for the lighthouse but for the lake itself. image Ladies Delight lighthouse tower

 If you stay at the Lakeside Motel and Cabins, you can rent a boat if you stay overnight, or kayak to get out to the lighthouse.
 There is a public boat launch about 100 yards from the motel and it is about a mile of paddling to get to the lighthouse.